stampit-org/stamp-specification/README.md

 ## Status

+Official announcement and hands on training scheduled @ [WebDirections in Sydney, Australia Oct 27th](http://www.webdirections.org/wd15/#workshops).

 This is a draft proposal.
 The specification may have breaking changes.
 It should not be considered ready for production use.
+3 implementations are coming:

+* Reference Implementation
+* Stampit 3.0
+* react-stampit

 ### Composable